moreartyjs/moreartyjs/README.md

 # Default state publication #

 Often, component needs to initialize its state on mount.
 In Morearty model, when component is mounted, its state may already contain some data.
-For this to work Morearty supports four merge strategies out of the box and a custom one:
+For this to work Morearty supports four merge strategies out of the box and one custom one:

 * `Morearty.MERGE_STRATEGY.OVERWRITE` - overwrite existing state;
 * `Morearty.MERGE_STRATEGY.OVERWRITE_EMPTY` - overwrite if existing state is empty (undefined or null);